mjoshd/Hass.io_on_Ubuntu_Server_18.04/README.md

         addresses: [GATEWAY_IP,8.8.8.8,9.9.9.9]
 ```

-Reboot the server to apply the configuration.
+Apply the configuration and reboot the server.

 ```bash
 # Apply the config